Int-amplified endomorphisms of compact K\"ahler spaces: The quotients of complex tori

 \section{The quotients of complex tori}

 In this section, we deal with the case of $Q$-tori admitting int-amplified endomorphisms.
 Recall that a normal compact K\"ahler space $X$ is said to be a $Q$-\textit{torus} if there exists a complex torus (full rank) $T$ and a finite surjective morphism $\pi: T\rightarrow X$ such that $\pi$ is \'etale in codimension $1$ (cf.~\cite[Notation 2.1]{horing2011non}).
 Besides, we say that a finite surjective morphism $f:X\rightarrow Y$ is \textit{quasi-\'etale} if $f$ is \'etale in codimension $1$.
-To begin with this part, we extend the results in \cite[Lemma 2.12]{nakayama2010polarized} and \cite[Proposition 4.3]{nakayama2009building} to the following.
+It follows from the ramification divisor formula that any surjective endomorphism of a $Q$-torus is quasi-\'etale.